 LTV changes when either the value of the property or the value of the loan changes.

-If you’re a homeowner, the value of your property fluctuates with natural market pressures.
-If you thought the value of your home increased significantly since your last appraisal, you could have another appraisal done.
+If you’re a homeowner, the value of your property fluctuates with evolving market pressures.
+If you thought the value of your property increased significantly since your last home appraisal, you could have another appraisal done to document this.
 You could also potentially increase your home value through remodels or additions.

 The balance of your loan should decrease over time as you make monthly mortgage payments, and this will lower your LTV.
 If you made a large payment toward your mortgage, that would significantly lower your LTV.

-Whether through an increase in your property value or by reducing the loan, decreasing your LTV provides you with at least two possible money-saving options: removal of PMI and refinancing to a lower rate.
+Whether through an increase in your property value or by reducing the loan, decreasing your LTV provides you with at least two possible money-saving options: the removal of PMI and/or refinancing to a lower rate.

 The Takeaway

 The loan-to-value ratio affects two big components of a mortgage loan: the interest rate and private mortgage insurance.
-A lower LTV percentage typically translates into more borrower benefits.
+A lower LTV percentage typically translates into more borrower benefits and less money spent over the life of the loan.

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.